 #1.
 Get Outdoors

-As my Mum always says, “everything can go in the wash” and you seem to agree, as the number one thing to do with kids on a rainy day, is to don your wellies and rain gear and head outside for a walk.
+As my Mum always says, “everything can go in the wash” and you seem to agree, as the number one thing to do with kids on rainy days, is to don your wellies and rain gear and head outside for a walk.
 Splashing in puddles is obligatory of course!
 And hot drinks once you get back indoors with hot buttered toast with jam.

 #2.
 Watch a Movie